NWChemEx/.github/docs/source/community/issues.rst

 What Do We Want to Use Issues For?
 **********************************

 #.
-Bug tracking.
+Bug tracking and pull requests.

    - It's easy to open an issue, link it to a line of code, or type a quick description.
-   - "TODO" statements get forgotten (there's GitHub integrations for turning them into issues.
-This is very convenient for avoiding context switching from the code to GitHub to open the issue).
+   - "TODO" statements in PRs or other Issues get forgotten (there's GitHub integrations for turning them into issues.
+This is very convenient for avoiding context switching from the code to GitHub to open the issue.).
-   - Emails, Slack conversations, forum posts, etc. get lost/forgotten
+   - Emails, Slack conversations, forum posts, etc. get lost/forgotten.

 #.
 Feature Requests

    - Most new features require some planning.
    - Opening an issue starts the process.
-   - Issues integrate easily with Projects, facilitating organization.
+   - Issues integrate easily with GitHub Projects, facilitating organization.

 #.
 Work Planning

-   - Similar to feature requests, but more general
+   - Similar to feature requests, but more general.
-   - Individual tasks in a longer sprint (not necessarily a feature)
+   - Documents individual tasks in a longer sprint (not necessarily a feature).
-   - Issues are natural building blocks for GitHub Projects
+   - Issues are natural building blocks for GitHub Projects.

 #.
 User to Developer Communication

-   - Bug tracking and feature requests are specific use cases
+   - Bug tracking and feature requests are specific use cases.
-   - Users can ask questions
+   - Users can ask questions.
-   - Users can provide other feedback (code is slow, hard to use, etc.)
+   - Users can provide other feedback (code is slow, hard to use, etc.).
+   - Users can see challenges that other users are having.

 ******************
 Issue Alternatives
 ******************

-This section explores some of the other alternatives to GitHub Issues.
+To provide background, this section explores some of the other alternatives to GitHub Issues.
 This is far from exhaustive and just represents some other options we considered.

 GitHub Discussions
 ==================

-Over the years GitHub as rolled out many communication features.
+Over the years GitHub has rolled out many communication features.
 To help GitHub users navigate the options, GitHub provides guidance `here <https://docs.github.com/en/get-started/quickstart/communicating-on-github>`__.
 The take-away is that of all the GitHub communication features, issues most